Yogranov/BronzeGate/README.md

 BronzeGate is an automatic gate system for PalGate app users, the system scan license plate and send an API call to PalGate services if the number exists in your list.
 The main algorithm base on YoloV4, the AI was training on 4000 different images, specific to the Israeli license plates style, and reach a precision of more than 90%.

-Main features:
+Main features:<br>
-    1. Single / Dual mode - allow to open the gate from both sides.
+    1. Single / Dual mode - allow to open the gate from both sides.<br>
-    2. Motion detection - the AI will start to work just if movement has detected.
+    2. Motion detection - the AI will start to work just if movement has detected.<br>
-    3. Debug mode
+    3. Debug mode<br>
-    4. Extra lite - works on tiny model, can be run on Raspberry pie or Jetson nano.
+    4. Extra lite - works on tiny model, can be run on Raspberry pie or Jetson nano.<br>

 Main configurations: